Gerdome/research-model-annotation/README.md

 ![Arrow Detection Step 3](images/arrow_detection_step3.PNG)

 ### API Calls
-After the run of the script all detected annoations of the constructs are shown in the COCO annotator dataset.
+After executing the script all detected annoations of the constructs are shown in the COCO annotator dataset.

 ![API Calls - Output](images/api_calls.PNG)